bUnit-dev/bUnit/docs/site/docs/getting-started/create-test-project.md

 ## Creating a test project with bUnit template

-To skip a few steps in the guide above, use the [bUnit test project template](https://www.nuget.org/packages/bunit.template/).
+To quickly get started with bUnit, install and use the [bUnit test project template](https://www.nuget.org/packages/bunit.template/).

 The steps  for creating a test project with the bUnit template are as follows: